 Adriana Pierce (she/her) is a dancer, choreographer, and director based in New York City.
 Her dance career began with New York City Ballet and Miami City Ballet, and continues on Broadway and in film and TV.
 She is passionate about creating and directing work for both stage and film, and her choreography has been seen on stages around the country.

 Pierce began her professional dance career as an apprentice with New York City Ballet, and completed seven seasons with Miami City Ballet under the direction of Edward Villella and Lourdes Lopez.
 She attended the School of American Ballet as a scholarship student and graduated from the Professional Performing Arts School in 2007.

-Pierce first began choreographing dance for musical theater and modern/contemporary projects, and created her first strictly balletic works for the School of American Ballet’s Annual Student Choreography Workshop.
-In Miami, Pierce sought projects which encouraged collaboration between art forms, including a performance piece for the annual O, Miami Poetry Festival, which was featured during Miami City Ballet’s Dance at the Walls event.
+She first began choreographing dance for musical theater and modern/contemporary projects, and created her first strictly balletic works for the School of American Ballet’s Annual Student Choreography Workshop.
+In Miami, Pierce sought projects which encouraged collaboration between art forms, including a performance piece for the annual O, Miami Poetry Festival.
 In March 2014, she curated and choreographed for the cross-disciplinary Movements with dancers from the Miami City Ballet and fellows from the New World Symphony.